nnadozieopara/week-2-online-onramp/algorithms/instructions.md

 numSwap(1234) to return 2143
 numSwap(432156) to return 341265

+1234 = 1000 + 200 + 30 + 4
+2143 = 2000 + 100 + 40 + 3

 # Challenge 3

-Implement the function increment(arr, value) which increments the value of val key in every object inside the array by the given value and returns the new array
+Implement the function increment(arr, number) which increments the value of val key in every object inside the array by the given number and returns the new array

 ## Examples